-If you are an immigrant to the United States who notices a mistake on your new green card (the card that evidences your U.S. permanent resident status), such as your name having been misspelled, what should you do – and will you need to pay a new application fee to request a new card?
+If you are an immigrant to the United States who notices a mistake on your new green card (the card that evidences your U.S. permanent resident status), such as your name having been misspelled, what should you do?
+And will you need to pay a new application fee to request a new card?
 This article will answer those questions, focusing in particular on whether you need to pay an application fee to U.S. Citizenship and Immigration Services (USCIS).

-First off, it's a good idea to request a new card instead of just trying to get by with the one containing the error.
-It's important that the biographic information on your green card, passport, and any other current identity documents match up, so that you don't encounter any issues when you travel in and out of the country or present these documents to complete your paperwork at a new job, for example.
+First off, it's a good idea to request a new green card instead of just trying to get by with the one containing the error.
+It's important that the biographic information on your green card, passport, and any other current identity documents match up, so that you don't encounter any issues when traveling in and out of the United States or present these documents to complete your paperwork at a new job, for example.

-Before you begin completing the Form I-90, you should figure out whether you (or the person who helped you fill out the forms and submit the lawful permanent residence or "LPR" application) made the mistake, or whether the government (the Department of Homeland Security or DHS, or USCIS) is at fault in having made the error that appears on your card.
+Before completing the Form I-90, you should figure out whether you (or the person who helped you fill out the forms and submit the lawful permanent residence or "LPR" application) made the mistake, or whether the government (the Department of Homeland Security or DHS, or USCIS) is at fault in having made the error that appears on your card.

-If you are an LPR and USCIS made the mistake on your card, check box 2d: "My Existing Card Has Incorrect Data Because of USCIS Error.”
+If you are an LPR and USCIS made the mistake on your card, check Part 2, box 2d: "My existing card has incorrect data because of Department of Homeland Security (DHS) error."

-If you are a conditional resident and USCIS made the mistake on your card, check box 3d: "My Existing Card Has Incorrect Data Because of USCIS Error.”
+If you are a conditional resident and USCIS made the mistake on your card, check Part 2, box 3d: "My existing card has incorrect data because of DHS error."

 Again, there is no filing fee for filing Form I-90 in cases where the U.S. government, not you or your document preparer, was the source of the error.

-When completing I-90 when USCIS was not responsible for the error on your card, you'll want to fill out Part 2 Sections 2 and 3 of the form as follows:
+When completing I-90 when USCIS was not responsible for the error on your card, you'll want to fill out Part 2, Section A or B of the form as follows:

 If you are an LPR, check box 2e of Part 2, Section A: "My name or other biographic information has been legally changed since issuance of my existing card."

-If you are a conditional resident, check box 3e: “My name or other biographic information has been legally changed since issuance of my existing card."
+If you are a conditional resident, check box 3e in Section B: "My name or other biographic information has been legally changed since issuance of my existing card."

 Attach proof of your correct biographical information, such as copies of the original court order reflecting your new name, your marriage certificate, divorce certificate, or other relevant court orders or identity documents.
 If the new documents might lead USCIS to wonder why you didn't submit them with the original application, or other such complications, by all means consult with an attorney before submitting this application.

-When filing Form I-90 based on an error not caused by USCIS, you must include the correct filing fees.
-The current filing fee for Form I-90 can be found on the “Forms” page of the USCIS website.
+When filing Form I-90 based on an error not caused by DHS or USCIS, you must include the correct filing fees.
+The current filing fee for Form I-90 can be found on the Forms page of the USCIS website.